AxdeKlerk/Praise-The-Loud/Debugging.md

 - **Lesson Learned:** Never commit sensitive credentials to GitHub.
 Always use a local-only *'env.py'* file to store them, and make sure it's excluded from Git tracking.
 If you accidentally commit a secret, use *'BFG Repo-Cleaner'* to remove it from the full history.
 It is also a good idea to use a key generator to create a new key and update it in the *'env.py'* file and periodically audit my repo to check for anything that shouldn'y be tracked.
 This was a simple error that took over a day to fix with the help of *'Chat GPT'* after I failed over three times to try and come to grips with the documentation and help from the *'Slack'* community.

+- **Bug:** When using the navbar with Bootstrap’s hamburger toggler, the search form would disappear after clicking "Search" and navigating to the results page.
+It only reappeared when manually reopening the hamburger menu.
+This broke the experience, especially since I want the navbar layout to remain consistent across all screen sizes.

+- **Fix:** I removed the responsive collapse logic by keeping the navbar fully expanded on all screen sizes.
+I placed the search form next to the nav links and moved the hamburger toggler to the right of it.
+Then, I added a close (X) icon that toggles dynamically when the hamburger menu is opened and closed.

+    Specifically:

+    I removed collapse-related responsiveness from the nav links and search form.

+    I added a second <span> with an "X" (&times;) beside the hamburger icon.

+    I wrote JavaScript to toggle visibility between the hamburger icon and the close icon based on the collapsed menu state.

+- **Lesson Learned:** Just because Bootstrap supports collapsing by default doesn't mean it's always the best choice — especially when combining navigation and custom forms.
+When layout consistency matters more than mobile responsiveness, it’s okay to override Bootstrap's behavior.
+Also, small JavaScript tweaks like toggling icons can improve UX significantly without breaking core functionality.

 ### 8.6 Other Bugs